MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-docusign-integration.md

     >
     > - There are two flows, one that accesses DocuSign and one that accesses Dataverse.
     > - Use the appropriate credentials to access DocuSign and Dataverse.
+    > - For the DocuSign Envelope completed trigger flow, you will need to select the appropriate DocuSign account for the **Account** setting on the **When an envelope status changes** trigger.

 1. Return to the Enable integration menu in design studio and select the **I have resolved the connection references checkbox**.
+1. Select
 1. Select **Next**, then **Close** to exit the Enable integration menu.
 1. In the **Set up workspace**, choose **Cloud Flows**.
 1. Add the cloud flows from the previous step to this site.